 As founder of FLW Fantasy Fishing, Jacobs has taken the popularity of professional angling to the next level.
 Launched in 2007, this series of fantasy tournaments complements Jacobs’ vision to grow fishing beyond the estimated 60 million anglers who participate in the sport annually and build it into a sport that is as much a part of the American psyche as Monday Night Football and NASCAR.

-Jacobs has received recognition for his efforts and contributions to the sport of competitive fishing throughout his career and in 2010 was inducted into the Bass Fishing Hall of Fame and the Freshwater Fishing Hall of Fame.
-Jacobs saw the organization he started honored as well with FLW being inducted into the Freshwater Fishing Hall of Fame.
+Jacobs has received recognition for his efforts and contributions to the sport of competitive fishing throughout his career and in 2009 was inducted into the Fresh Water Fishing Hall of Fame.
+In 2010 he was inducted into the Bass Fishing Hall of Fame.
+Jacobs saw the organization he started honored as well in 2010 with FLW joining him in the Fresh Water Fishing Hall of Fame.

 Today Jacobs continues to tap into the buying power of the nation’s fishing enthusiasts through new ventures in business and sports.
 Throughout his career, Jacobs has owned and/or controlled multiple large, small and start-up companies.
 He is a passionate and relentless innovator, linking sports and business for the benefit of sponsors, fans and anglers alike.